 - If bulb B does NOT light, then switch S is NOT thrown (Maybe True) – (the cause of failure may be some other necessary condition)

-It is obvious that, inversion and negation have the same effect on both logical and causal conditionals, but the interesting thing is the fact that the two kind of statements are behaving differently:
+It is obvious that inversion and negation have the same effect on both logical and causal conditionals, but the interesting thing is the fact that the two kinds of statements are behaving differently:

-One immediate conclusion from looking at this table is that the best way of describing causal statements is by formulating them as inversions (If there is an effect then there must be a cause) or negations (if NOT cause then NOT effect).
+One immediate conclusion from looking at this table is that the best way of describing causal statements is by formulating them as inversions (If there is an effect then there must be a cause) or negations (if there is NO cause then there is NO effect).

 The Effects of Discrimination

-So the final outcomes of the above exercise was a proof for a “hunch” I had for a long time that negation (discrimination) is a much more powerful explanatory mechanism in engineering for causal relations than positive affirmative statements.
+So the final outcome of the above exercise was the proof for a “hunch” I had for a long time that negation (discrimination) is in engineering a much more powerful explanatory mechanism for causal relations than positive affirmative statements.

 Discriminatory statements are always unambiguous.
 Saying that if a condition is satisfied something shall happen does not provide as much information as the statement that if a condition is not satisfied the thing shall not happen.
 In the first case, there are always possible open issues about what are all the other necessary conditions for the thing to happen.
 As the switch/bulb example clearly shows “throwing the switch is definitely not a sufficient condition for the bulb to light” (there are other necessary conditions that need to be fulfilled) but “not throwing the switch is a sufficient condition for the bulb not to light” (in this case all other conditions are irrelevant).